colonelmattyman/homeassistant_byd_dashboard/README.md

 2. Substitute your own phone's binary sensor for `binary_sensor.pixel_9_pro_fold_android_auto`
 3. Optionally remove these automations entirely if you don't use Android Auto

-**Page Load Poll**

-Uses a webhook to trigger a force poll when the car dashboard page loads (requires Browser Mod).
-The webhook ID in the file is unique to the original installation — after importing, open the automation, regenerate the webhook ID, and update your Browser Mod configuration to match.

 #### Automations that work as-is

 These require no changes beyond ensuring your entity names match: